 Due to the fact that the Proposal relates to a compensation plan in which executive officers and directors of the Company will participate, the Company is required under applicable disclosure rules to furnish certain executive and director compensation information related to our last completed fiscal year.
-As such, this section is based on the Compensation Discussion and Analysis information and related compensation tables that were included in our definitive Proxy Statement, dated May 19, 2022, for the fiscal year ended January 29, 2022.
+As such, this section includes the Compensation Discussion and Analysis information and related compensation tables for the fiscal year ended January 28, 2023.